 5. Buy your pup a treadmill

 So joking!
 What I mean is get your dog active.
-The first few months are tough because you can't really take them out with all of their shots.
-Indoor play can become a hassle.
+The first few months are tough because you can't really take them out of the house without all of their shots.
+Indoor play can quickly become cumbersome and a hassle.
 We played a "name game" where Jared and I would stand in opposite parts of the apartment and practice calling out Rascals name.
 It sounds simple but he got out a ton of energy and learned his name super fast!
 We now take Rascal on daily walks and on Sunday's we go to the Huntington Dog Beach, which I can't recommend enough!
 When Rascal has been really active those are the days that he is calmest and less likely to misbehave!

 So here we are.
 Just the "three of us".

-If you're looking to get a first dog like we were or a dog around children I would 100% recommend a golden.
+If you're looking to get your first dog like we were, or a dog that will be around children I would 100% recommend a golden.
 The moments where he lets me literally just hug him like a human and wags that tail as hard as he can when I walk through the door are the best.
 I now understand why dog people don't like to leave their houses and I sincerely hope for more dog friendly patio restaurants (*give me all your recommendations!)